johnosullivan/ml-horse-prediction/README.md

 ## Our Models
 The three different models used in this project were K-nearest neighbors, decision tree, and Support Vector Classification.

+## Results

+Our team was able to successfully train each model and obtain results which helped us determine which model and features were optimal in predicting the winning horse of the race.
+Our SVC with features same track and last race produced an accuracy score of 73%.
+Our second SVC model worked with features horse ROI and last three race and achieved an accuracy of 72%.
+Our last two models K-neatest neighbors obtained an accuracy score of 71% and our last model which was a decision tree classifier also reached an accuracy score of 73%.